Company

 Faster

-Task time: 7.5 min → 3 min, reducing 40% abandonment rate
+Task time from 7.5 min → 3 min, reducing abandonment rate by 40%

 Task time: 7.5 min → 3 min, reducing 40% abandonment